Special offer

 What is employee voice?

-Employee voice is defined as giving employees space to express themselves, to highlight any concern they may have and to share their ideas.
+Employee voice, also known as employee representation or employee advocacy, is defined as giving employees space to express themselves, to highlight any concerns they may have and to share their ideas.
 Through this open dialogue, they can influence the business processes, culture and even strategic decisions.

-How does employee voice fit within organisation performance?
+How does employee voice fit within organisational performance?

-Employee voice is also a key factor in building positive social partnerships between leaders and workers.
-When well balanced, it strengthens the relationship between them and smooths the hierarchical structure, creating a culture of trust and collaboration.
+Employee representation can also be a key factor in building positive social partnerships between leaders and employees.
+When well-balanced, it may strengthen the relationship between them and smooth the hierarchical structure, creating a culture of trust and collaboration.

-Employee engagement and productivity are linked and naturally promote each other.
 Businesses that engage and empower their employees have better productivity and therefore tend to be more competitive.
-Organisations with strong employee voice are more resilient as the workforce is engaged and connected to the company’s purpose.
-As such, these organisations can handle the pressure better and act promptly and efficiently in their environment.
+Organisations with strong employee advocacy may be more resilient as the workforce is engaged and connected to the company’s purpose.
+This allows organisations to manage pressure more effectively and respond quickly to external market changes.

 Why promote employee voice?
 Benefits to your business and to employees